Jace Cannon-Brookes

 Micaela Bucich

-Micaela is a Clinical Psychology Registrar committed to building safe therapeutic relationships, shared understandings, and new pathways to satisfy the needs we all share.
+Micaela is a Clinical Psychologist committed to building safe therapeutic relationships, shared understandings, and new pathways to satisfy the needs we all share.
 Micaela is passionate about working both with individuals and their support systems to improve psychological, social and physical wellbeing.
 She particularly enjoys witnessing the strengthening of relationships fundamental to our health.

 Micaela has experience working with people across the lifespan in a range of services, including university clinic, primary school and public health settings.
 Across settings she has supported people in managing anxiety, low mood, complex responses to trauma, difficulties with attention and emotion regulation, grief and loss, parenting challenges and social/ relationship difficulties.
 Micaela has particular interest in the diverse ways of responding to interpersonal trauma, which has extended into her research practice.
 She is deeply open-minded to new perspectives and person-centred in her approach.